TracedPoints/blackout-ss/README.md

 ## [7.]
 Key-Binder
 #### Key-Binder Is Just A KeyBind System That I Wrote.

 ## [8.]
-Atlas X v2.1
+Rerubi
-#### Atlas X Is A LBI (Lua Bytecode Interpreter) That My Friend By The Alias Of Aether Wrote.
-It's a mix of FiOne and ReRubi to make Require Execution More Stable.
+#### Rerubi Is A LBI (Lua Bytecode Interpreter) That Makes It So Serverside Scripts Are Executable.
+It's Also The Best LBI

 ## [9.]
 Blackout Tweener
-#### Blackout Tweener Is The Tween Script Used For The Loader, It Writes Most Of The Injection Method & It Has The Dragify Implemented In It.
+#### Blackout Tweener Is The Tween Script Used For The Loader, It Writes Most Of The Injection Method.

+## [10.]
+Vi's Syntax
+#### Vi's Syntax Highlighter Is A lua Syntax Highlighter.
+He Didnt Script It Himself, But All Good Server-Sides Use It.

+## [11.]
+Blackout Hide
+#### Blackout Hide Is A Script Hiding Library That I Scripted Myself And Can Be Found [Here](https://roblox.com/library/6119160345 "It's Open-Source & Possibly The Best Hide Module.
+All you Need To Change Is Tuff In The Settings Which Is The ModuleScript.
+Just Put In Your ScriptBox, and Hide Button.")